 - Tote Bags

-Crochet Uses – There are many types of crochet projects, but particularly good for projects where thicker, heavier fabric is needed –
+Crochet Uses – There are many crochet projects.
+Good for projects needing thicker, heavier fabric.

 - Dog Sweaters

 - Home Décor

 Here are the most recognizable.

 - Cables – Sweaters and cardigans

 - Fair Isle Knitting – A style of knitting from Scotland, characterized by intricate, colorful stitchwork.